18F/development-guide/pages/security/csp.md

 #### Reporting
 CSP can also be configured to send reports to an endpoint you control when content that violates your policies is encountered.

 To do this, use the `report-uri` directive, passing it a fully qualified URI e.g. `https://my-public-site.gov/reports/csp`.
-Now, each time content from an invalid source is encountered, your browser will POST a JSON error payload to the provided URI.
+Now, each time content from an invalid source is encountered, your browser will POST a JSON payload to the provided URI.

 Here is an example, from the MDN article linked in [Further Reading](#further-reader)